 doctrines were definitively shelved under the label of superstition.
 And let us

-not mince words, this triumphant rationalism is the source of the immobility,
+not mince words this triumphant rationalism is the source of the immobility,

-conformism, and rationalism of today's scientific community.
-René Guénon specified: « Rationalism is essentially defined by the
+conformism, and rationalism of today’s scientific community.
+René Guénon (1885-1951) specified:

-belief in the supremacy of reason, proclaimed as a true dogma, implying the
+reason, proclaimed as a true dogma, implying the denial of pure intellectual

-denial of pure intellectual intuition, which logically entails the exclusion of
+intuition, which logically entails the exclusion of any true metaphysical

-Parenthesis closed, let's return to a more
+Parenthesis closed, let us return to a more

 vertical approach in our considerations.